 And Samuel said to Saul, "You have done foolishly.
 You have not kept the commandment of the Lord your God, which He commanded you.
 For now the Lord would have established your kingdom over Israel forever.
 But now your kingdom shall not continue.
 The Lord has sought for Himself a man after His own heart, and the Lord has commanded him to be commander over His people, because you have not kept what the Lord commanded you."

 a.
 You have done foolishly: This is a stronger phrase than we might think.
-Samuel is not saying that Saul is unintelligent or silly; the Bible speaks of the fool as someone morally and spiritually lacking.
+Samuel did not mean Saul was unintelligent or silly.
+The Bible speaks of the fool as someone morally and spiritually lacking.

 b.
-You have not kept the commandment of the Lord your God, which He commanded you: Despite all the excuses, all the reasons, all the blaming of someone else, the bottom line is still the bottom line.
-Samuel puts it plainly: you have not kept the commandment of the Lord your God.
-God commanded you to do something, and you did the opposite.
+You have not kept the commandment of the Lord your God, which He commanded you: Despite all the excuses, all the reasons, all the blaming of someone else, the bottom line was still the bottom line.
+Samuel put it plainly: you have not kept the commandment of the Lord your God.
+God commanded him to do something, and he did the opposite.

 c.
-For now the Lord would have established your kingdom over Israel forever: The whole point in being a king was to establish a dynasty, where one’s sons would sit on the throne afterwards.
-God tells Saul that his descendants will not reign after him.
-Though he is a king, he will not establish the monarchy in Israel.
+For now the Lord would have established your kingdom over Israel forever: The whole point in being a king was to establish a dynasty, where one's sons sat on the throne afterwards.
+God told Saul that his descendants would not reign after him.
+Though he was a king, he would not establish the monarchy in Israel.

 d.
-But now your kingdom shall not continue: We might have expected that Saul would be “impeached” as king right then and there.
-After all, Samuel uses the word “now.”
-But Saul will actually reign another 20 years.
+But now your kingdom shall not continue: From these words we might expect Saul to be "impeached" as king right then and there.
+But Saul would actually reign another 20 years.
 He will still be on the throne as a king, but it will never be the same, because the end of his kingdom is certain.

 i.
-Was this an over-reaction to what some might think was a rather small sin?
-“To disobey God in the smallest matter is sin enough: there can be no sin little, because there is no little God to sin against.”
+This was no small sin.
+"To disobey God in the smallest matter is sin enough: there can be no sin little, because there is no little God to sin against."
 (Trapp)

-iii.
-Because the actual judgment for this sin was so far off, we should regard Samuel’s pronouncement of judgment as an invitation to repentance.
-Many times, when God announces judgment, He will relent if His people repent.
-“Though God threaten Saul with the loss of his kingdom for this sin, yet it is not improbable that there was a tacit condition implied, as is usual in such cases . . . to wit, if he did not heartily repent of this and of all his sins.”
+ii.
+Because the actual judgment for this sin was so far off we should regard Samuel's pronouncement of judgment as an invitation to repentance.
+Many times when God announces judgment, He will relent if His people repent.
+"Though God threaten Saul with the loss of his kingdom for this sin, yet it is not improbable that there was a tacit condition implied, as is usual in such cases."
 (Poole)

 e.
-The Lord has sought for Himself a man after His own heart, and the Lord has commanded him to be commander over His people: Though God has rejected Saul, He has not rejected Israel.
-Because God loves Israel, he will raise up a king, a man after His own heart.
+The Lord has sought for Himself a man after His own heart, and the Lord has commanded him to be commander over His people: Though God rejected Saul He did not reject Israel.
+Because God loved Israel He would raise up a king, a man after His own heart.

 i.
-Saul was a man after Israel’s heart.
-He was all about image and prestige and the things men look at.
-But God will now give Israel a man after His own heart, and raise that man up to be king.
+Saul was a man after Israel's heart.
+He was all about image, prestige, and the things men look at.
+But God will now give Israel a man after His own heart, and raise that man up to be the next king.

 ii.
-It would be easy to say that the kingdom was taken from Saul because of his sin.
-And on one level, that was certainly the case.
-But it was more than that.
-After all, didn’t David sin also?
-Yet God never took the kingdom from David and his descendants.
-Because the issue was bigger than an incident of sin, the issue was being a man after God’s own heart.
+It would be easy to say that the kingdom was taken from Saul because he sinned and on one level, that was true; but it was more than that.
+David also sinned yet God never took the kingdom from David and his descendants.
+The issue was bigger than an incident of sin; the issue was being a man after God's own heart.

 f.
-What then does it mean to be a man after His own heart?
-We can discover this by looking at the man who was not a man after His own heart and comparing him to the man who was a man after His own heart.
+A man after His own heart: What does this mean?
+We can discover this by looking at the man who was not a man after His own heart (Saul) and comparing him to the man who was a man after His own heart (David).

 ii.
-A man after God’s heart enthrones God as king.
+A man after God's heart enthrones God as king.
 For Saul, Saul was king.
 For David, the Lord God was king.
-Both David and Saul would have thought sacrifice important before the battle.
+Both David and Saul knew sacrifice before battle was important.
 But David thought it was important because it pleased and honored God.
-Saul thought it was important because it might help him win a battle.
-For Saul, God would help him achieve his goals.
-For David, God Himself was the goal.
+Saul thought it was important because it might help him win the battle.
+Saul thought God would help him achieve his goals.
+David thought that God was the goal.

 iii.
-A man after God’s heart has a soft, repentant heart.
-When Saul was confronted with his sin, he offered excuses.
-When David was confronted with his sin, he simply said I have sinned against the Lord (2 Samuel 12:13).
+A man after God's heart has a soft, repentant heart.
+When Saul was confronted with his sin he offered excuses.
+When David was confronted with his sin he confessed his sin and repented (2 Samuel 12:13).